ralph-anya/olist-customer-experience-revenue-analysis/README.md

  * Checked uniqueness of primary keys in:
      * customers
      * orders
-     * order_reviews
  * Verified that no duplicate primary keys existed.
  * For order_items table, where one order can contain multiple products:
      * A composite key (order_id, order_item_id) was used.
+     * Same was done for the order_reviews table (review_id, order_id used as composite key).
-     * Uniqueness of the composite key was validated.
+     * Uniqueness of the composite keys were validated.
      * Confirmed no duplicate composite records.

   **2. NULL Value Assessment and Handling**